Bioconductor/bioconductor.org/content/developers/how-to/git/faq.md

     protocol.
 Confirm that the remote has been updated correctly with `git remote -v`.

-    If your remote is corret and you still see the message, then your SSH key is invalid.
+    If your remote is correct and you still see the message, then your SSH key is invalid.
 See the next FAQ.

 1. Before sending a question to the Bioc-devel mailing list about